If you’re having a problem with noise like loud music, noisy pubs, rowdy parties or barking dogs in your neighbourhood, we may be able to help.

 You should keep records of your communication and give them time to respond (at least a couple of weeks).

 If your neighbour lives in rented accommodation, you may wish to contact their landlord.
-If it's a social landlord, such as Yorkshire Coast Homes, or Sanctuary Housing they should be able to help.
+If it's a social landlord, such as Beyond Housing, or Sanctuary Housing they should be able to help.

 If the problem affects other neighbours, involve them as well.
 It can be easier to settle a dispute if the complaint comes from a number of people.